hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 </table>

-\* **Important:** The Nova install module will appear in the list of install modules after the Neutron install module.
+\* **Important:** The Nova install module will appear in the list of install modules after the Quantum install module.
 The best practice is to create and apply the Nova proposal after all the others have been applied.
 First follow the instructions below, then see [Apply the Nova Install Module](#apply-the-nova-install-module) in this topic.